 In general, these agencies receive financing from the Central Government to cover their spending.
 The main exception is the electricity sector, which requires additional sources to finance its deficit (mainly arrears with private power generators).
-That explains the deficit observed in the rest of the non-financial public sector during 2012-2015.
-In particular, that deficit was 0.3% in 2012, 0.7% in 2013, 0.4% in 2014, and 0.3% in 2015.
-During 2016, the balance of the rest of the non-financial public sector resulted in a surplus of 0.02% of GDP, mainly due to an increase in these agencies' revenues.
+That explains the deficit observed in the rest of the non-financial public sector during 2014 (0.8%), 2015 (0.3%), 2017 (0.2%) and 2018 (0.7%).
+During 2016, the balance of the rest of the non-financial public sector resulted in a surplus of 0.0001% of GDP, mainly due to an increase in these agencies' revenues.